-Rear Admiral Donna L. Cottrell assumed her current duties as Director, Joint Interagency Task Force (JIATF West) on 31 March 2017.
-A standing Joint Task Force, JIATF West is the U.S. Pacific Command’s executive agent for executing Department of Defense counterdrug activities in order to shape the theater and disrupt transnational criminal organizations that threaten U.S. interests in the U.S. Pacific Command area of responsibility.
+Rear Admiral Cottrell previously served as the Director, Joint Interagency Task Force (JIATF West), the U.S. Pacific Command’s executive agent for executing Department of Defense counterdrug activities in order to shape the theater and disrupt transnational criminal organizations that threaten U.S. interests in the INDOPACIFIC Command’s area of responsibility.

-From 2014 to 2016, Rear Admiral Cottrell served as the USCG District Thirteen Chief of Staff where she directed Coast Guard field and staff activities in Washington, Oregon, Idaho and Montana in support of the District Commander’s vision and strategy.
+From 2014 to 2016, Rear Admiral Cottrell served as the Thirteenth Coast Guard District Chief of Staff where she directed Coast Guard field and staff activities in Washington, Oregon, Idaho and Montana in support of the District Commander’s vision and strategy.
 From 2011 to 2014, Rear Admiral Cottrell commanded Coast Guard Helicopter Interdiction Tactical Squadron (HITRON) in Jacksonville, FL.

-Other past assignments include Commanding Officer of Air Station Savannah, Executive Officer at Air Station Detroit, Air Operations Officer at Group-Air Station Atlantic City, and Administration Officer at Air Station Chicago.
+Other past assignments include Commanding Officer of Air Station Savannah, Executive Officer at Air Station Detroit, Air Operations Officer at Group-Air Station Atlantic City, Administration Officer at Air Station Chicago, and Chief of the Information Systems Division at Aircraft Repair and Supply Center in Elizabeth City, NC.
 Rear Admiral Cottrell was also assigned to the Navy Helicopter Training Squadron Eight at NAS Whiting Field, FL where she served as a TH-57 helicopter flight instructor.
 Rear Admiral Cottrell acquired over 3500 flight hours in four different models of the HH-65 and MH-65 Dolphin helicopter.

 Prior to Officer Candidate School in 1987, Rear Admiral Cottrell served as a Boatswain’s Mate and Aviation Electronics Technician.
 After her commission, Rear Admiral Cottrell served as a Deck Watch Officer aboard the USCGC STEADFAST.

-Rear Admiral Cottrell’s personal awards include two Legion of Merits, two Meritorious Service Medals, three Coast Guard Commendation Medals, the Global War on Terrorism Medal, and the Navy Achievement Medal.
+Rear Admiral Cottrell’s personal awards include Defense Superior Service Medal, two Legion of Merits, two Meritorious Service Medals, three Coast Guard Commendation Medals, the Global War on Terrorism Medal, and the Navy Achievement Medal.